 - Items of personal clothing

-- Any expense incurred due to force majeure such as landslide, bad weather or reasons beyond our control.
+- Any expense incurred due to force of nature such as landslides, bad weather or reasons beyond our control

 - Tips & gratuities (we recommend 5-10% of your trip cost- to be distributed among the team) – personal choice